-November first at safe daylight the 13th Annual Shad and Crappie Derby begins!
+November 1 – the 14th Annual Shad and Crappie Derby begins!
 Visit https://coastalanglermag.com/orlando/shad-crappie-derby/ for complete information.

 In December we will look for the return of hickory shad, American shad, and blue back herring for their 4-year life cycle returning to the waters they were born.
 2019 was the first time a Derby shad won in November – they love small spoons and shad darts.
 Although the shad are not supposed to eat during their spawning run, they bite!